inoxlang/inox/docs/shell-basics.md

 ### File

-By default the `read` function parses the content of the read file, the file extension is used to determinate the type of content.
+By default the `read` function parses the content of the read file, the extension is used to determinate the type of content.

 - Reading a text file returns a string: ``read ./file.txt` ->``"hello"`